Geert Arend Roorda

-Geert Arend Roorda ([ˈɣeːrt ˈaːrənt ˈroːrdaː], born 2 March 1988) is a Dutch former professional footballer who played as a midfielder.
+Geert Arend Roorda ([ˈɣeːrt ˈaːrənt ˈroːrdaː], born 2 March 1988) is a Dutch professional football manager and former player who is the head coach of Tweede Divisie club Excelsior Maassluis.

 Career

 Early career

 Roorda started out by playing for amateur club "vv Noordbergum" but since he was eight years old he could be found around the Abe Lenstra Stadion.
 When he was a second year D he played with the C team and a second years C he played with the B team.
 He was always a year ahead of the curve.

 sc Heerenveen

 At age 19 he finished high school at the havo level (which combined school and football with an adapted timetable) and focuses now fully on his professional career and sc Heerenveen.
 Roorda is since season 2007/2008 part of the first selection after he impressed in the pre-season, in which he scored a wonderful free kick versus Sivasspor.

 Gertjan Verbeek used him as a substitute five times in season 2007/08 so far.
 On 19 September 2007 he was named by the coach to be one of the starting eleven in the UEFA cup game versus Helsingborgs IF.
 Verbeek said Roorda compelled admiration for his appearance in the competition versus Excelsior on 15 September.
 He commented:

 "Geert is a good player, age doesn't matter whether you're 18 or 21".
 It meant his debut as a starter for Heerenveen.

 After missing a year due to injuries, he made his return to Eredivisie football on 12 April 2009.